 With their easy-going nature and striking blue tongue, there is no doubt the blue-tongued lizard is a great reptile addition to your family.
-Plus, they don’t pose too much of a challenge for new pet owners!
+They do have unique and special requirements that you should be aware of.

 Life span – 12-15 years

 Size – Up to 45-55cm

 Diet – Plants, slow moving animals, fruits and veggies

 Home – 100cm x 50cm x 26cm enclosure